forseti-security/forseti-security/README.md

+# Notice of Archiving

+Dear Forseti users,

+We are writing to inform you that we plan to archive the Forseti-Security repository.

+Over the past few years, GCP Security has introduced a host of new features and capabilities that have addressed many security challenges targeted by Forseti.
+With low community engagement and limited improvements in the last two years, we have decided to place Forseti Security in archive.
+Note that other repos such as Forseti Real-Time-Enforcer and Resource-Policy-Evaliation-Library have also been automatically archived in February 2023 following no activities.

+We plan to complete the archiving process by the end of June 2023.

+What does this mean for you?

+* The Forseti-Security repository will be read-only, meaning that users will not be able to modify or contribute additional code.
+* You will however be able to fork or clone the repository and continue to use it however bearing ownership of your instance.
+* There will be no additional support from Google on Forseti.
+We are moving the existing support teams to new projects.

+We thank you for your active engagement over the last few years.

+---

 # Forseti Security
 A community-driven collection of open source tools to improve the security of your Google Cloud Platform environments.